 Ukrainian Drones Spark Fire At Sochi Oil Depot

-(MENAFN- Gulf Times) A Ukrainian drone attack sparked a fire at an oil depot in Sochi, the Russian resort that hosted the 2014 Winter Olympic which is 400km (250 miles) from the Ukrainian border, authorities said Sunday.
+Moscow: Ukrainian drone attack sparked a fire at an oil depot in Sochi, the Russian resort that hosted the 2014 Winter Olympic which is 400 kilometres (250 miles) from the Ukrainian border, authorities said on Sunday.

 Ukraine has regularly hit Russian oil and gas infrastructure in response to attacks on its own territory since Russia began its offensive in February 2022.